Gradual-Typing/LambdaIFCStar/README.md

 and end with `.agda`.

 There are three top-level modules: one contains all type-check-able proofs;
-the other two compiles to executable binaries:
+the other two compile to executable binaries:

 + [`Proofs`](./src/Proofs.agda): sources the proofs of important meta-theoretical results in the following modules: